 While 4130 has been the go-to material in racing since the 1950s, it has not kept up with performance demands of today's racecars.
 4130 seamless tube was first produced between 1915 and 1920 for use in aircraft structures.
 Today’s 4130 has seen many improvements in the manufacturing process creating much more consistent tubes compared to those early tubes, but the material is essentially the same.

-The production of Docol Tube R8 starts in the iron-ore mines of Sweden and Finland.
-(Docol is non-scrap-based material resulting in a very clean material.)
-Once mined, the iron ore goes through a blast furnace where additional elements are added, and the mixture is heated producing molten steel.
-The molten steel then passes through continuous casters (is this supposed to be “casts?”)to be formed into slabs.
+The production of Docol® Tube R8 starts in the iron-ore mines of Sweden and Finland.
+(Docol® is non-scrap-based material resulting in a very clean material.)
+Once mined, the iron ore goes through a blast furnace where pig iron is produced.
+The pig iron then heads to the steel mill where additional elements are added to the pig iron, and the mixture is heated producing molten steel.
+The molten steel then passes through continuous casters to be formed into slabs.
 Slabs are then reheated and sent to a continuous quenching and tempering process while being reduced to its final thickness and then rolled into coil form.
 This quenching and tempering process produces its multiphase microstructure.
 Various strengthening mechanisms are also employed during this continuous process to achieve the desired strength, ductility, toughness, and fatigue properties.
 The coils are then cooled and await their next destination.

 Technical Mechanical Properties